 On the other hand, if you choose to makeGong Futea for yourself or for friends it becomes more of an experience.

-Gong Fu differs from the Western way of brewing tea in that it allows tea to open to its full potential gradually.
+Gong Fu differs from the Western way of brewing in that it allows for the tea to open to its full potential gradually.

 While ‘Gong Fu’ or the Chinese tea ceremony may look complicated and tedious for the first timers, in reality, it is not as difficult as it seems.
 Anyone can learn how to brew tea Gong Fu style and you do not have to be a tea master to do it.
 It’s very likely that after trying it once for yourself, it might just become a habit!

 How To Make Gong Fu Tea

 • Preheat the teapot by first pouring hot water inside.